ArtMu/amu-python-scripts/README.md

     parsing HTML page for image URLs and verifying URL format are based on RegEx.
     In that way it is possible to optimize a bit and keep code more readable.
 Library urllib2 is used for HTTP operations and for get images.
-Fetching images from chosen site will create new sub-folder based on domain name (location for pics: So pics are saved under current-dir/images/<domain-name-dir>
+Fetching images from chosen site will create new sub-folder based on domain name (location for pics: So pics are saved under current-dir/images/<domain-name-dir>.
+User gives as argument the web - page from where he/she wants to save the images.

 - In WxPython/ folder you will found GUI version of string-pair-parser.py You will need WxPython 3rd party lib for that one and also directory for